 Upon returning to the Station, I had to pee really bad (I didn't get to go BEFORE we went on our calls).
 It was then that I realized Superglue is great stuff until it GOES WRONG.
 In the bathroom, I couldn't unbutton my pants.
 I tried in desperation but was unsuccessful.
 Seems the Superglue went through all the layers of fabric.....
 EVEN to my underwear.
 I was in a terrible predicament.

 I called my partner, Rick, to help me.
 Not only was the button securely attached to my pants.... my pants were securely attached to my underwear.... and my underwear was securely attached to the skin on my belly.
+Rick tried to pull the fabric away but even HE was unsuccessful.

-I honestly believe you cannot be efficient when you are laughing your head off at something!)
+(I honestly believe you cannot be efficient when you are laughing your head off at something!)

 I really had to pee.